Closer (magazine)

 Closer is a British tabloid magazine founded in 2005 and published by Bauer Consumer Media.
-A French language version followed shortly afterwards, and an American edition began publication in 2013.
+A French language version followed shortly afterwards, and an American edition began publication in 2013, ending in 2025.

 Profile

 Closer mainly specializes in celebrity news and gossip, real-life stories, fashion and television/entertainment.
 There is also a French-language version of the magazine published by Mondadori, an Italian media company.
 The French edition had a circulation of 399,589 copies in 2005.
 In the spring of 2006, the British parent company East Midlands Allied Press announced that it would separate its French subsidiary, which was eventually acquired in August 2006 by Mondadori for 545 million euros when taking over Emap France.
 The 2010 circulation of the French version of the magazine was 466,000 copies.